a18ismca/VM_IoT/README.md

 22. Deploy the changes you have done in Node-RED.
 Make sure the sensor2.py script is running.
 If set up correctly and according to step 21, you should see that the machine attribute for Sensor 2 machine receives data.

-23. When Tulip is receiving data from Node-RED, you are ready to use the same data when developing various apps in Tulip!
+23. When Tulip is receiving data from Node-RED to the machine attribute in step 19, you are ready to use the same data when developing various apps in Tulip!